gvwilson/sdxpy/src/intro/index.md

     and all royalties from sales of this book will go to charity.
 ---

-As the number of components in a system grows, the complexity of the system increases rapidly
-([%f intro-complexity %]).
-However,
-the number of things we can hold in working memory at once is fixed (and fairly small) [%b Hermans2021 %].
-If we want to create large programs that are comprehensible, testable, shareable, and maintainable, we have to do more than use sensible variable names: we need to design them.

-[% figure
-   slug="intro-complexity"
-   img="complexity.svg"
-   alt="Complexity and size"
-   caption="How complexity grows with size."
-%]

 The best way to learn design in any field is to study examples [%b Schon1984 Petre2016 %].
 These lessons therefore build small versions